U.S. showcases stealth fighter training on amphibious carrier

 "This is a historic deployment.
 For the first time we take a marine stealth fighter F-35B.
 We pair it with a navy amphibious ship," Rear Admiral Brad Cooper, commander of the U.S. Navy's Expeditionary Strike Group 7, told reporters.

-"And together this represents what I believe is the most significant lead in war fighting capability of our life time ...
+"And together this represents what I believe is the most significant leap in war fighting capability of our lifetime ...
 It gives us more ability to underscore peace, security and stability in this region."

 During the training, an F-35B fighter took off after running just 100 meters (109 yards) or so on the deck, and when it came back with its jet engine roaring, the aircraft hovered over the ship once, and then began its slow, vertical descent.